DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/workflow-files.md

 - may not support additional complexity

-Whilst the applicaiton and data it models remains relatively straight forward, we are happy to continue to suppor the concpet of workflow files.
+Whilst the applicaiton and data it models remains relatively straight forward, we are happy to continue to support the concept of workflow files.

 ## Location